piowie/PamietnikPannyMlodej/Buy_now_close_site.md

 Browser: Opera 66.0.3515.44

 Steps to reproduce:
-1. notatnikpannymlodej.pl
+1. Go to notatnikpannymlodej.pl
 2. Use "Kup Teraz" button

 Actual result:
-After pressing "Kup teraz" button the main page "notatnikpannymlodej.pl" is closed, and the other site is opened.
-In this case it's "https://allegro.pl/oferta/notatnik-panny-mlodej-organizer-slubny-8078031557"
+After pressing "Kup teraz" button allegro page is openning on current tab.

 Expected result:

-Pressing "Kup teraz" button does not close the main site.
-Instead the new site is opened in the new tab.
+Pressing "Kup teraz" button shouldn't open allegro page on the same tab.
+It should open on the other tab.

 Screenshots:
 https://1drv.ms/u/s!AodpVRGnPfx-kDlr0-pRVQDeZ7N7